Whale jumping out of water in Hervey Bay

 9. Warrnambool, VIC

-Whales can be spotted right along the entire 243-kilometre stretch of Great Ocean Road, but drive just a little further and you’ll reach one of Victoria’s best whale watching locations: Warrnambool.
+Whales can be spotted right along the entire 243-kilometre stretch of the Great Ocean Road, but drive just a little further and you’ll reach one of Victoria’s best whale watching locations: Warrnambool.
 The seaside town that gave us Dave Hughes, Paul Jennings and Tom Ballard is also home to a nursery for southern right whales.
 Head to Logan’s Beach between June and September to catch a glimpse of whale calves and their mothers from the specially constructed platforms on the sand dunes.
 It’s not uncommon to spot the whales only 100 metres from the shore.

 Does it come as a surprise that one of the world's most well-known reefs and marine life hot spots is one of the best places to spot whales?
-The Whitsunday Islands scattered around the Great Barrier Reef mark the endpoint for the whales’ annual migratory path.
+The Whitsunday Islands, scattered around the Great Barrier Reef, mark the endpoint for the whales’ annual migratory path.
 It’s a fantastic spot for whale watching because the water is super warm and sheltered enough for the whales to pop by and play around here.
 Because of this, you’re more likely to catch whales from July to early October.

 Caitlyn Todoroski